Policy Analyst/Senior Policy Analyst, Disability Justice Initiative

 - Strong interpersonal skills and the ability to work well on a team.

-- Excellent writing, editing, and communications skills.
+- Excellent quantitative data analysis and writing, editing, and communications skills.

 - Strong organizational skills and attention to detail.

 - Ability to work well under pressure and meet tight deadlines in a fast-paced environment.

 - Willingness to take independent ownership and initiative.

 - Sense of humor and flexibility.

 - Proficiency in Microsoft Word, Excel, and Outlook.

 - Prior political and nonprofit experience—with both 501(c)(3) and 501(c)(4) organizations—are a plus.